-Make Bonnox part of your farm-smart - ProAgri
+Make Bonnox part of your farm-smart

 managed with the right genetics, feeds, and camps where the goats can graze or be fed.”

-“As soon as the dam is approved, I can clean the camps and start planting.
+“As soon as my dam is approved, I can clean the camps and start planting.
 But luckily my fences are already in place,” says Hezekiel.

 Make Bonnox part of your planning for your farm’s future.
 Contact Linda: 072-704-8764 Gerda: 081-865-4543 Zane: 076-169-9068 or 012-666-8717 or send an email to linda@bonnox.co.za, gerda@bonnox.co.za and zane@bonnox.co.za, or visit www.bonnox.co.za.